interactive-data-language/vscode-idl/extension/docs/problem-codes/index.md

 # Problem Codes

-> Not every problem code is documented yet, but if you think an important one is missing, let us know and we are happy to add it in.

 One of the most helpful features that is included as part of the VSCode extension is the ability to detect problems within your code without having to compile or run any code.

 This specific tooling helps accomplish several things: